Sunday Oct 24, 3:00 PM

 David Smith, Artistic Director – Conductor

-As in the past, for this concert there is a suggested contribution of $ 20, with students free.
+As in the past, for this concert there is a suggested contribution of $20, with students free.
 Please see below for Covid-related precautions and requirements.
+Van Buren Hall is located at 6 Chatham Street (US Route 9) in the Village of Kinderhook.
+Lift available.
+An early arrival is recommended.

 Covid precautions and requirements: